jkingsman/SupTracked-UI/README.md

 To deploy, serve the `dist` directory.

 I know this uses jQuery.
 I know it shouldn't.
 This is just a mockup before I start learning a new framework to rebuild it in.

+You'll need to install your certs in the SSL folder.